techreturners/laptop_setup_instructions/pre-journey/introduction_to_course.md

 ## 1.Setting up your laptop

-For the course, and from section 4 onwards of the Pre-Journey Into Tech, you will need to have access to a laptop running a **Unix-based operating system**.
+For the course, you will need to have access to a laptop running a **Unix-based operating system** or a **Windows Operating System with bash shell command line tool installed**.
 You can read a little bit more about the history of the Unix operating system [here](https://www.howtogeek.com/182649/htg-explains-what-is-unix/).

-Mac laptops run an operating system called MacOS which is derived from the Unix operating system, so this is fine, however if you have a Windows operating system we ask you to install an additional operating system called Ubuntu, which is Unix-based.
+The **bash shell command line tool**, available on Windows 10, allows you to use a unix-like environment from within a Windows PC.

 #### Why Unix?